JitendraZaa/Lightning-Out-Demo/README.md

 Save `https://localhost:8081` in **CORS** setting of Salesforce.

 ### Step 4
-Run npm install command in the directory where this code is downloaded.
-It will download all the required node modules then run npm start, it will start the server
+Run `npm install` command in the directory where this code is downloaded.
+It will download all the required node modules.
+Then run `npm start`, it will start the server

 ### Step 5
 Navigate to `https://localhost:8081/` in your browser and you would see **Lightning Out** in Action